triplefox/khaguide/readme.md

 * /docbook contains the DocBook source.
 * /Empty contains the final source code and assets of the example game project.
 * /markdown contains old draft versions of the documentation.
+* /proc contains the post-processing script for node.js.

 # Building the Docs

 1. Install a copy of xsltproc.
-2. Install the DocBook XSL stylesheets
+2. Install the DocBook XSL stylesheets.
-3. Run this command from the project root:

-        xsltproc -o build/book.html build/style.xsl docbook/book.xml
+3. Install node.js.
+4. Run b.bat.
+(In Windows.
+It may also work in sh.)

+There is one hardlink that you will have to change:

-Please note that style.xsl hardlinks to the local installation of the DocBook XSL for HTML.
+1. style.xsl hardlinks to the local installation of the DocBook XSL for HTML.
 Change the href line to match your own install.

 Alternatively, you can change the href to point to: